UN chief: 1 option to protect Palestinians is a new force

 - 'Queen of Soul' Aretha Franklin dies at 76 WATCH

-In the 14-page report, the secretary-general called the challenge of protecting Palestinians “highly complex politically, legally and practically.”
+In the 14-page report, the secretary-general said the combination of more than 50 years of Israeli military occupation, “constant security threats, weak political institutions and a deadlocked peace process, provides for a protection challenge that is highly complex politically, legally and practically.”

+Guterres stressed that the solution to protecting Palestinian civilians is a political settlement to the decades-old Israeli-Palestinian conflict.

+Until that is achieved, he called on the 193 nations in the General Assembly to explore “all practical and feasible measures that will significantly improve the protection of the Palestinian population,” adding that the measures “would also improve the security of Israeli civilians.”